 Several companies offer Waikiki cruises, but I believe a sunset cruise is the best way to go!
 My favorite is this Waikiki Sunset Cocktail Cruise.

 Helicopter tours can be expensive, but it’s definitely worth the splurge.
 You can check out my post on Hawaii helicopter tours to see pictures and get more info.

 The Shangri La Museum of Islamic Art, Culture & Design is housed near Diamond Head.
 This popular museum was built in 1937 as the Honolulu home of American heiress and philanthropist Doris Duke.

 It is now open to the public and one of the top-rated museums in Hawaii.

 8. Pearl Harbor

-If you’re trying to decide if you need a rental car in Hawaii.
-I have a blog post for that too!
+If you’re trying to decide if you need a rental car in Hawaii, you do!
+Check out the blog post to find out why.